kakato10/DSA_2015_SI/2_09.10.2015/task.md

     //Returns a new list with the same elements, but in reversed order. public SequentialList reverse();

-    //Checks of both lists contain the same elements in the same order. public boolean equals(SequentialList otherList);
+    //Checks if both lists contain the same elements in the same order. public boolean equals(SequentialList otherList);

     //Returns new list with all unique elements of the origin list in the same order, in that they're found.